 Walk through lush rainforest and see a cave where a river of lava flowed 500 years ago.

 Stroll on a paved path through a recovering landscape that was buried by falling cinder from the 1959 Kīlauea Iki eruption.

 Crater Rim Trail

-Catch views of Kīlauea caldera and feel the sacred breath of Pele at Steam Vents (Wahinekapu).
+Catch views of Kīlauea caldera and feel the breath of the volcano at Steaming Bluff (Wahinekapu).

 A loop hike through a unique area of biological diversity with rare plants, birds, and old-growth trees.

 Traverse the rugged Kaʻū Desert and see footprints left by Native Hawaiians long ago

 Take in views of Puʻu Puaʻi and Kīlauea caldera.
 Byron Ledge makes for a great longer hike to the Kīlauea Iki loop and Nāhuku.